 Section 8-11.
 Required Approval By Electors

-The charter shall become effective only if approved by majority of those voting on the charter.
+The Charter shall become effective only if approved by majority of those voting on the Charter upon approval of a majority of the registered voters for the City of Sulphur.

 Section 8-12.
 Charter Ballot